Let's Play With Consul

 Consul Server Certificate

-We'll see the Subject Common Name contains the server.dc1.consul
+We'll see the Subject Common Name contains the server.dc1.consul name which is required per Consul's own

 security mechanisms to ensure that this node can be a Server in the cluster: